-If I could give any word of advice to the furniture flippers out there, it’s to choose your furniture and colours wisely.
+If I could give any word of advice to the furniture flippers out there, it’s to choose your furniture and colors wisely.

-But really, even though I roll my eyes, it tells me a lot about my customer.Â Generally speaking, customers want the larger furniture pieces done in neutral colors, and the smaller accent pieces in great pops of color.
+But really, even though I roll my eyes, it tells me a lot about my customer.Â Generally speaking, customers want the larger pieces done with furniture paint in neutral colors, and the smaller accent pieces in great pops of color.

 Paint the table and chairs in black, and the wine rack in red.